 One-on-One with TAC Adult Advisor Jan Elsea

 YR students on Teen Advisory Council’s Marketing/Communications Committee (MARCOM) are speaking one-on-one with fellow students and adult volunteers to get to know them better, share their interests with the community and work on their interviewing skills.
-For this interview Sravani Ravipati, Castle High School sophomore, MARCOM committee member interviewed TAC adult volunteer, Board Member and longtime YR supporter, Jan Elsea.
+For this interview Sravani Ravipati talked with TAC adult advisor, board member and longtime YR supporter, Jan Elsea.

 Sravani: What was your childhood like?

 Jan: Growing up in Indianapolis, I grew up in the city.
 My public school was probably like four blocks from where I lived so I would walk to school.
 That school held grades 1-8, so I went there for a while.
 Then I went to high school, but I could walk to high school, which was probably a couple miles, so we would walk.
 I carried newspapers like the Indianapolis Star.
 I also worked in one of the very first fish houses.
 They had fish and chips, so I worked there growing up.
 My father was transferred when I was a senior in high school, so the last half of my senior year in high school I moved to Richmond, IN from Indianapolis and finished my high school there.
 It was a little traumatic, but that worked out really well because that’s where I met my wife.
 I had a good childhood.
 No complaints.

 If you could give your younger self one piece of advice, what would it be?

 First of all, study more while in school.
 Also, be more involved in the community than I was.

 I know you have three grandchildren in TAC.
 How do you think TAC has impacted their lives?